danieljprice/splash/docs/settings.rst

-   and selection using a parameter range (right), which is the same as the plot on the left but showing only particles in a particular density range (after an intermediate plot of density vs x on which I selected a subset of particles and hit ’p’)
+   and selection using a parameter range (right), which is the same as the plot on the left but showing only particles in a particular density range (after an intermediate plot of density vs x on which I selected a subset of particles and hit ``p``)

-In interactive mode, select a subset of the particles using the mouse (that is left click and resize the box until it contains the region you require), then press either 1-9 to colour the selected particles with colours corresponding to plotting library colour indices 1-9, press ’p’ to plot only those particles selected (hiding all other particles), or ’h’ to hide the selected particles.
+In :ref:`sec:interactive`, select a subset of the particles using the mouse (that is left click and resize the box until it contains the region you require), then press either 1-9 to colour the selected particles with colours corresponding to plotting library colour indices 1-9, press ``p`` to plot only those particles selected (hiding all other particles), or ``h`` to hide the selected particles.
 An example is shown in the left panel of :numref:`fig:colourparts`.
 Particles retain these colours between timesteps and even between plots.
 This feature can therefore be used to find particles within a certain